 The menu, scrawled in white chalk on several slate boards, is extensive, an indication that The Cube is no one-trick pony.
 It’s a diverse menu of traditional American summer, picnic or anytime favorites: barbecue, burgers, sandwiches, hot dogs and sausages.
 The hot dogs are one-hundred percent beef with natural casings.
 Best of all, these are not your standard mustard embellished hot dogs although a “regular” hot dog is available (with onions or sauerkraut on request).
 Ten over-the-edge and out-of-the-box specialty hot dogs will amaze you with their creativity; they are certainly not the hot dogs of your parents’ generation.
 Alas, they’re about twice as expensive as a standard hot dog, so if you’re hungry your best bet is probably the specialty or regular hot dog meals which are value priced and include a beverage and fries.

 Among the specialty dogs are two which gave me hopes of reliving the fabulous Sonoran dogs we enjoyed during a summer foray into Tucson in 2010.
 If you’ve ever had a Sonoran hot dog, you’ll never forget it and your quest to have another after another will never end.
-The Cube offers two hot dogs with some of the ingredients you’ll find on a Sonoran hot dog, but flavor-wise, they fall woefully short of the quintessential Tucson food.
+The Cube offers two hot dogs with some of the ingredients you’ll find on a Sonoran hot dog, but flavor-wise, they fall short of the quintessential Tucson food.
 One is the Lobo dog, a hot dog wrapped in bacon, grilled onions, green chili (sic) and pepper jack cheese.
 The other is the Guadalajara Dog, a hot dog wrapped in bacon, chipotle sauce and pico de gallo.
-The ingredient combinations are a hit and the hot dogs are right-sized (not the gargantuan variety), but the hot dog itself is direly lacking in seasonings other than salt.
-It’s akin to a beauty queen with a lot of personality, but no teeth.
+The ingredient combinations are a hit and the hot dogs are right-sized (not the gargantuan variety).
+They’re both quite good, but there’s nothing like the Sonoran dogs.

 Desserts, if you have room for them, are another winner for The Cube.
 If you have a 32 sweet teeth, the sweet treat sure to please is the chocolate mudslide cookie, two brownie cookies sandwiching a cloying cream filling.
 For me, one bite was enough, but for my Kim who’s much sweeter, this is heavenly decadence.
 More my style is the chocolate and cinnamon bread pudding made with a strong chocolate accentuated with cinnamon to give it an almost Mexican chocolate flavor.
 The bread pudding is topped with housemade whipped cream.
 It’s a top-tier bread pudding, among the five best in the city.